MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 You need to install crYOLO 1.8 (BETA) for this.
 Some things changed with crYOLO 1.8:

 * crYOLO 1.8 adds a picking mode for tomography
-* crYOLO 1.8 comes with several library updates:
+* crYOLO 1.8 comes with several library updates.
+This is part of the ongoing transition to tensorflow 2:
     * Cuda 9 -> Cuda 10
     * Tensorflow 1.10.1 -> Tensorflow 1.15.4
     * NumPy 1.14.5 -> NumPy 1.18.5
+    * Keras 2.2.5 -> Keras 2.3.1
 * CBOX files are now written in the STAR format.

-As it is still a beta, I recommend to keep your old crYOLO installation and install it in a fresh environment.
+As it is still a beta, I recommend to keep your old crYOLO installation and install crYOLO 1.8 in a fresh environment.
 Here are the steps:

 >>> conda create -n cryolo_3d -c anaconda pyqt=5 python=3.6 cudatoolkit=10.0.130 cudnn=7.6.5 numpy==1.18.5 libtiff wxPython=4.0.4